vesellov/bitdust.docs.old/automats.md

 As an example, consider a simple finite state machine which is designed for tracking the current status of user’s  connection to the given node in the BitDust network.

-In this picture you can see an automation called [`contact_status()`](http://gitlab.bitdust.io/devel/bitdust/blob/master/p2p/contact_status.py#l244), which has four states.
+In this picture you can see an automat called [`contact_status()`](http://gitlab.bitdust.io/devel/bitdust/blob/master/p2p/contact_status.py#l244), which has four states.